 For a given observation, both orthogonal polarization states are exchanged applying a frequent 45° rotation of HWP2.
 Thank to this design the introduced instrumental polarization is < 1%.
 In many science cases, the central bright star can be used as zero-polarization reference allowing for a very accurate correction of the instrument polarization for measurements of circumstellar sources.
-Cross-talk effects affect the measured fractional polarization signal p (or Q/I and U/I) by $\Delta p/p < 0.05$ providing very good polarization properties for a Nasmyth instrument.
+Cross-talk affects the measured fractional polarization signal p (or Q/I and U/I) by $\Delta p/p < 0.05$ providing very good polarization properties for a Nasmyth instrument.

-A model of the instrumental polarization of ZIMPOL is currently built for cases where the central star cannot be used as polarization reference and other demanding applications.
-This should allow even a better correction for the instrumental polarization effects in the data reduction.
+A model of the instrumental polarization of ZIMPOL is currently built for cases where the central star cannot be used as polarization reference and also for other challenging cases.
+The model should allow an even better correction of the instrumental polarization effects in the data reduction stage.